 Lisa Berlin

-We are delighted to announce that Professor Lisa Berlin, Alison L. Richman Professor of Children and Families at the University of Maryland School of Social Work, has been selected as a recipient of the prestigious 2025–2026 James McKeen Cattell Sabbatical Award.
+We are pleased to announce that Dr. Lisa Berlin, the Alison L. Richman Professor of Children and Families at the University of Maryland School of Social Work, has been awarded the highly competitive Sabbatical Fund Fellowship from the James McKeen Cattell Fund for 2025-2026.

 Students, faculty, and staff, let your voice be heard!